Envek/rubyworld-keep-it-ruby/slides.md

 Keep your non-Ruby products to be Ruby-friendly, and we will be happy to help you with that!

 [click]
 Please check out Evil Martians blog, we have a lot of interesting blog posts about Ruby, Rails, frontend, design, open-source and other things.
--->
+Many of them have been translated into Japanese.

+[click]
+Also check out our social accounts (including Mastodon!), to know first about new blog posts.

+And thank you very much for your attention! ご清聴ありがとうございました！ -->